-- Projects may be favoured where they lever in other funds that wouldn't otherwise be available, particularly where those funds may not be available in future years.
-Projects may also be prioritised where it can be satisfactorily demonstrated that the particular infrastructure would otherwise not be delivered (for example, there are no other possible sources of funding or other funding sources are insufficient). - Officers will then prepare a series of recommendations for the release of CIL funds.
-These recommendations will be reported to the most appropriate Corporate Management Team in the first instance, then to the Lead Member and Leader before being reported to Policy & Resources Committee and finally to Full Council for approval.
-Recommendations will then be fed into the capital programme reported to Council in February and will be reported in the next Infrastructure Funding Statement.
+- A formal assessment will be undertaken using a CIL Scoring Criteria (attached at Appendix 2).
+There will be a minimum requirement for which the application must reach to enable it to go to the next stage.
+This will allow a full scrutiny of the proposed projects ensuring they meet the Council's objectives and priorities and can be successfully delivered.
+This revised process will also allow proposed projects to be prioritised and considered on a more strategic basis than the current process. - 5.7 The Scoring Criteria will be reviewed regularly to ensure it remains up to date and reflects Council objectives and priorities especially in view of the evolving Local Plan. - 5.8 Once the Officer Working Party has reviewed and scored the proposals they will be moderated by a wider CIL Moderation Group involving the Council Leader, the Lead Member of Infrastructure and Planning Policy and the Lead Member of Resources. - 5.9 Projects may be favoured where they lever in other funds that wouldn't otherwise be available, particularly where those funds may not be available in future years.
+Projects may also be prioritised where it can be satisfactorily demonstrated that the particular infrastructure would otherwise not be delivered (for example, there are no other possible sources of funding or other funding sources are insufficient). - 5.10 Officers will then prepare a series of recommendations for the release of CIL funds.
+These recommendations will be reported to the most appropriate Corporate Management Team in the first instance before being reported to Policy & Resources Committee and finally to Full Council for approval.
+Recommendations will then be fed into the capital programme reported to Council in February and once funds have been released will be reported in the appropriate Infrastructure Funding Statement.

-6 Relevant Portfolio Holder and Leader
+6. Relevant Portfolio Holder and Leader